eliot-akira/expreva/readme.md

 It's an exploration in progress, to design a suitable medium for end-user programming, for example: in a spreadsheet formula; as a data transport or query protocol; dynamic content creation such as web documents and interactive textbooks.

 The goal is to stay simple enough to learn and implement.
-Currently it runs in the web browser, and servide-side on Node.js and PHP.
-An eventual plan is to compile to Web Assembly.
+Currently it runs in the web browser, servide-side on Node.js and PHP.
+An eventual plan is to compile to WebAssembly.

 ### Parser